-Then you should know that experts have already denounced the use of polypropylene plastic implants in surgeries which have impacted the lives of thousands.
-Polypropylene is a common material in packaging and when implanted in the body is unstable and can break down.
+Then you should know that experts have already denounced the use of polypropylene plastic implants in surgeries which have impacted thousands of people's lives.

 Until April 16, 2019, manufacturers of transvaginal mesh had clearance from the FDA to use a brand of polypropylene called 'Marlex" made by a subsidiary of Chevron Phillips.
 But as early as 2004, Chevron Phillips warned that Marlex must not be used for permanent implantation in the human body.

-Although manufacturers say this material is safe, polypropylene plastic is rejected by the body and the mesh degrades once inside a person.
+Although manufacturers say this material is safe, polypropylene plastic is rejected by the body, and the mesh degrades once inside a person.

 They stress that there is an absolute disregard for safety testing on the plastic material used in implants, way less than you would see on home appliances.

-Therefore, it's just going to fail, go brittle and fall into pieces, it's not going to last long enough in the body.
+Therefore, it's just going to fail, go brittle and fall into pieces.
+It's not going to last long enough in the body.

 Atraxia Law provides critical information on hernia mesh claims.
-We can help you find out if you qualify for a claim at no cost and no obligation.
+We can help you determine if you qualify for a claim at no cost and no obligation.
 The experienced and knowledgeable team of experts at Atraxia Law will carefully go over your specific situation to get a clear understanding of your needs.

 If you or a loved one has required hernia mesh revision surgery, you may be entitled to compensation.
 Contact us today to understand what is involved in a claim and meet the preliminary requirements for a claim.